vafanassieff/crypto-book/README.md

 ## Feature

 * Get the price of your crypto using price command
-* Choose your market (BTC, ETH, USDT) if available with
+* Choose your market (BTC, ETH, USDT) if available
 * Show your current position and profit since your opened it
 * Close position to remove it from the order book
+* Live view using position with -l

 ## In Dev